How to Pray to Jesus (5 Quick Tips for Beginners in Faith)

-Looking for quick advice on how to pray to Jesus?
+Looking for quick advice on how to pray to Jesus Christ?
 I hope this short guide with be useful to you – especially if you’re just beginning in your faith in Christ!

-First off, I want to assure all new believers that there isn’t only one proper ‘right’ way to pray to Jesus.
+First off, I want to assure all new believers that there isn’t only one exact ‘right’ way to pray.
 Prayer life isn’t meant to be a closed ‘system’.
 God made each of us unique.
 Thus, how He sovereignly chooses to relate with us individually can also vary.

 However, the Bible does give us several points to aid all believers (new and old) in their prayer life.
 I’ve summarized a few of these into 5 quick tips for you.